-Oxford Summer Law School is a 2 to 10 week academic summer programme giving students the opportunity to study abroad in Oxford (UK).
+Oxford Law programme is a 2 to 10 week academic summer programme giving students the opportunity to study abroad in Oxford (UK).

 This outstanding summer school offers delegates to participate in seminars and tutorials to learn more about International Business Law, International Taxation, Intellectual Property Rights, UK Contract Law, European Business Law, and other cutting-edge law disciplines.